Skip To Main Content

 Sullivan passed away on Friday at the age of 84 and left a legacy of love and caring sprinkled throughout the region that still is impacting families today.

-Geno DeMarco, who took over as Geneva’s head football coach following the retirement of Gene Sullivan, Don’t brother, also took over as the school’s director of athletics following Don’s retirement, is someone who has clearly been inspired by the life of Don Sullivan.
-“I’m simply not the person I am today without the Sullivan family,” says DeMarco.
-“Don Sullivan lived his life as an example of how we should all strive to live our lives.
+Geno DeMarco, who took over as Geneva's head football coach following the retirement of Gene Sullivan and also took over as the school's Director of Athletics following Don's retirement, is someone that has been clearly impacted by the life of Don Sullivan.
+"I'm simply not the person I am today without the Sullivan family," said DeMarco.
+"Don Sullivan lived his life as an example of how we should all strive to live our lives.
 A family man in every sense of the word, Coach Don treated each one of us like his own children.
-He influenced my life in every way possible as a man, as a football player and as a Christian.
-I am just one of hundreds of students who came through Geneva College during that era when lives were transformed because of the love that he showed everyone.”
+He impacted my life in every way possible as a man, as a football player and as a Christian.
+I am just one of hundreds of students that came through Geneva College during that era whose lives were transformed because of the love that he showed everyone."

-Coach Don, who grew up in Avalon, graduated from Slippery Rock State Teachers College.
-He parlayed his teaching degree into a job at North Allegheny High School that then led to an opportunity to return to his alma mater at Avalon and combine his love for teaching and coaching football.
+Coach Don, who grew up in Avalon, was a graduate of Slippery Rock State Teachers College.
+He parlayed his teaching degree into a job at North Allegheny High School which then led to an opportunity to return to his alma mater at Avalon and combine his love for teaching and coaching football.

-Sullivan was indeed a family man, and his wife of nearly 62 years, Elizabeth and three children, Mark, Cathy and Dan, wish to continue affecting the lives of students on Geneva’s campus by asking that memorial contributions in Coach Don’s name be made to the Geneva College football program.
+Sullivan was indeed a family man and along with his wife, Elizabeth, for nearly 62 years and three children, Mark, Cathy and Dan, they wish to continue impacting the lives of students on Geneva's campus by asking memorial contributions in Coach Don's name be made to the Geneva College football program.

-A life well-lived and a generation strongly influenced because of that life - Don Sullivan’s presence will continue to be felt for years to come.
-His selfless contributions to the Geneva College community and beyond will be the legacy of a man who sought only to live his life for Christ.
+A life well-lived and a generation impacted because of that life, Don Sullivan's presence will continue to be felt for years to come.
+His selfless contributions to the Geneva College community and beyond will be the legacy of a man who sought only to live his live for Christ.